anilvn/Java-Interview-Questions/java-8/functional-interface.md

 * Annotated with `@FunctionalInterface` (optional but recommended)
 * Contains only one abstract method
-* Can have any number of default and static methods
+* Can have any number of default and static methods.(since java 9+ you can have private methods.)
 * Can include methods from the `java.lang.Object` class
 * Supports functional programming paradigms in Java